JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ```

 The `uri` variable will contain the precise platform-specific path to the file that the path points to.
+External libraries can use that path to access the file in a manner that suits them.

 ## What's next?